samanthaming/samanthaming.com/content/blog/building-my-new-site-with-vuepress.md

 ---
 title: Building my New Site with VuePress
 description: Building my new site with VuePress.
 Why I made the switch from Nuxt.js.
 My thoughts on using VuePress, the pros and challenges.
-Read my review...
+Read my review.
 tags: [programming, vue, javascript, site]
 createdAt: 2020-01-26
 ---